sous-chefs/selinux/README.md

 - RHEL 6/7

-**NOTE** Support for debian and ubuntu is deprecated.
-It will be removed with the next release.
-The behavior on debian and rhel family operating systems is different as of 2.0.0\.
-On debian and ubuntu systems if you want to enable SELinux you will need to do a few extra steps.
-As these are potentially destructive, rather than adding them to this cookbook adding this information here:

 ## Attributes

 - `node['selinux']['state']` - The SELinux policy enforcement state.
 The state to set by default, to match the default SELinux state on RHEL.
 Can be "enforcing", "permissive", "disabled"